tliron/commonlog/README.md

 }
 ```

-The scope logger can be used to automatically set the "scope" key for another logger.
+The scope logger can be used to automatically set the `_scope` key for another logger.
 It
 automatically detects nesting, in which case it appends the new scope separated by a ".",
 e.g.: